- Unexpected shape that works

 The C-HR joins no fewer than three other small hatchbacks in Toyota showrooms: the aging subcompact Yaris, the fuel-efficient subcompact Prius C, and the larger compact Corolla iM.
 Its mission is to attract new buyers to the brand who want a car with an expressive design.
 The company hopes that younger buyers will like the kind of statement the C-HR makes about who they are.

-We rate the 2018 C-HR at 5.5 out of 10, although that score could go higher if the car gets top ratings from the NHTSA and IIHS, which haven’t yet tested it for crash safety.
+We rate the 2018 C-HR at 5.8 out of 10, although that score could go higher if the car gets top ratings for safety.
+Complete results aren't yet available.
 (Read more about how we rate cars this year.)

 That rating is only average for the cars Toyota expects it to compete against.
 Those include the similarly extroverted but aging and thirsty Nissan Juke (5.0), the capacious and fuel-efficient Honda HR-V (6.8), the fun-to-drive Mazda CX-3 (7.2), and perhaps also the cramped but off-road-capable Jeep Renegade (5.3).
-All four of those models offer optional AWD, but Toyota doesn’t expect that to be a problem.
-If it is, the C-HR has optional AWD in Europe and Japan already, making it possible to fit for North America too.
+All four of those models offer optional AWD, but Toyota doesn’t.
+The C-HR has optional AWD in Europe and Japan already, making it possible to fit for North America later

 C-HR design and performance